Yogiexc/Yogiexc/README.md

 # 👋 Hi there, I’m Bryan Yogie Saputra

 🎓 Informatics Student at UNS
-💻 Passionate about Web Development, UI/UX, and Software Engineering
+💻 Passionate about Computer Networking, Web Development, and Software Engineering
 🚀 Always eager to learn and build impactful tech solutions

 ...